Now we have culture and physical, both physical and culture. Both are left.

 No, not at all, I’m listening to you very attentively!

 I’m just dramatically asking you.
 Am I hurting you?
 I want to see my television, my room.
 Why do you object to it?
 Why should I go to sleep?
 Am I hurting you?
 I am seeing the television, mother says tomorrow morning to get up early.
 I am hurting you now mama, don't disturb me.
 I want to see television, I’m not hurting you and mama has no answer, because they have never thought of this question.
 You should be able to say yes, yes, I am hurt, you should be able to say yes, I am hurt.
 What you are doing is not your action alone.
 What happens to you?
-What you are doing is a great supreme concern to me.
+What you are doing is a great, supreme concern to me.
 You are seeing a film today.
 I don't know what kind of film you are seeing.
 What kind of thoughts will be thought sown into you, and tomorrow you'll talk to me in a way which is influenced by all those thoughts, it will hurt me, but a good parent should know how to answer that question, should be able to not only answer but should be able to convince the child.
 Yes, it matters that you are not alone in the world.

 Nobody is alone in the world.
 When I ask that question, am I hurting you? it means that you are alone in the world.
 Are you?
 Nobody is in the world alone.
 It so happens.
 You are not at all alone.
 Therefore, this question – “I am not hurting you” is not an answer, but children don't understand it.
 I am not hurting you.
 I am doing myself, even if you think that I am hurting, I am hurting myself, so what does it mean hurting yourself.
-Next morning, when you go to a fever, say now call the doctor.
+Next morning, when you have a fever, you say now call the doctor.
 I am to be occupied with you when I should be doing something else.
 What about that?

 Nobody is alone in the world.
 This proposition should be known to everybody.
 If you tell children from childhood, then only you can meet this idea of the children.
 It’s a wrong idea, who says your life is yours?